Every business has two kinds of work: work that moves the needle, and work that just has to happen.

 The Resourcing Question

 Most businesses know they should automate more.
-The bottleneck is not tools or intent.
-It is the people who build and maintain the workflows.
+The bottleneck isn't tools or intent.
+It's the people who build and maintain the workflows.

 Hiring a full-time automation engineer in the UK costs £50,000 to £90,000 per year before employer costs.
 Traditional agencies charge project rates for work that requires ongoing iteration and maintenance.
 Freelance marketplaces leave quality control, contracts, and compliance to you.